 For the last few weeks I’ve been trying a new pregnancy pillow, a Dreamgenii pregnancy pillow.
 With my first pregnancy with Toddler H I had a long straight 5 foot pregnancy pillow, but this time my back and hip problems, along with SPD, all started much earlier and I knew I needed to try something different.
-The Dream Genii seemed to fit the bill perfectly, it had amazing reviews and had won umpteen awards, and the Internet forums are filled with people recommending it.
+The Dreamgenii pregnancy pillow seemed to fit the bill perfectly, it had amazing reviews and had won umpteen awards, and the Internet forums are filled with people recommending it.

 Dreamgenii Pregnancy Pillow Review

 I was shocked at how small the packaging was, but it’s folded in really well!
-The dreamgenii just looks comfy as it comes out of the packaging.
+The Dreamgenii just looks comfy as it comes out of the packaging.

 It’s much neater than I expected, for some reason I expected a pillow that took up our entire kind size bed, but it really doesn’t.

-The dreamgenii has a lot of support in that small package…
+The Dreamgenii has a lot of support in that small package…

 - Keeps you on your left side and supports you there